varung97/addressbook-level4/docs/UserGuide.md

 <a id="at"></a>
 #### At a certain time: `#at`
-_Marks an task/event that will be done/will occur at a certain time._<br>
+_Marks an task/event that will be done at/will occur at a certain time._<br>
 Format: `#at [<time and date>], [<further times and dates>]`

-> Time and date together indicate when the event begins.
+> Time and date indicate when the event begins.
 See format [here](#time-date)<br>
-Date indicates the date on which the event is.
-Defaults to the current day if not specified.
-See format [here](#date)<br>
 More times and dates can be specified using commas.
 This allows you to block multiple slots for a task.
-You can later decide which slot you want to do this in by using the edit command
+You can later decide which slot you want to do this task in by using the [edit](#edit) command

 Examples:
   * `#add Submit assignment #at 11:59pm 3 Oct`